johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-overview.md

 # Microsoft Edge for Business Connectors

-Microsoft Edge for Business now offers seamless integration with your existing security measures through new connectors, enhancing device trust, reporting, and data loss prevention.
+Microsoft Edge for Business offers seamless, native integration with your existing security solutions through Edge for Business connectors, enhancing device trust, reporting and data loss prevention capabilities.

-These connectors allow Edge for Business to align with your established security protocols, extending the reach of your security investments without additional costs.
+These connectors allow Edge for Business to align with your established security protocols, extending the reach of your security investments at no additional cost.
+Admins can easily configure and manage connectors through the Edge Management Service.

-Edge for Business supports a wide range of security providers, offering key controls and capabilities familiar to IT professionals.
+Edge for Business supports a wide range of security providers, offering key controls and capabilities familiar to Admins.

 ---

 ## Connector Types

-The connectors come in three types:
+Edge for Business supports three different connector types.

 ### [Device Trust](https://review.learn.microsoft.com/en-us/deployedge/microsoft-edge-connectors-general-device-trust-overview?branch=pr-en-us-5295)
 Integrate your preferred identity management tools with Edge for Business to easily verify device trustworthiness and safeguard access to your critical applications.